A food inspection report can significantly affect your food business operations. It could face significant consequences or become appraised.

-An Environmental Health Officer's main job is to ensure that every food business runs up to code and that public health ...
+An EHO's main job is to ensure that every food business is up to code and that public health is protected from hazards.

-An Environmental Health Officer's main job is to ensure that every food business runs up to code and that public health and the environment are protected from harm.
+An EHO's main job is to ensure that every food business is up to code and that public health is protected from hazards.

 - An Environmental Health Officer (EHO) is a food safety professional tasked with implementing and ensuring food safety laws.

 - An Environmental Health Officer is appointed by government agencies concerned with food safety.

 - An EHO inspection visit may be unannounced, routine, or result from a customer's food hygiene complaint.